Detachment fold: Modes of detachment folding

-One of the principal ideas that should be recognized in each model is the law of conservation of volume, as conservation is a fundamental law in physics; it should also apply to geology.
-Two ways to maintain volume conservation are thickening of units and synclinal deflection of incompetent material; it is likely that both may occur.

 Figure 2.
-A model of the law of conservation of volume by synclinal deflection; that is the area (given by A then a subscript) of the anticline should be equal to the area of shortening plus the synclinal deflection A1 = A2+A3+A4.
-Synclinal deflection below the origin (dotted line) is shown marked by the A3 and A4.
+A model of the law of conservation of volume by synclinal deflection; that is, the area (given by A then a subscript) of the anticline should be equal to the area of shortening plus the synclinal deflection A_{1} = A_{2}+A_{3}+A_{4}.
+Synclinal deflection below the origin (dotted line) is shown marked by the A_{3} and A_{4}.

-J. Contreras (2010) developed a model for low amplitude detachments using the conservation of mass equation.
+J. Contreras (2010) developed a model for low-amplitude detachments using the conservation of mass equation.
 The results suggest the occurrence of layer thickening as an initial response to shortening and volume conservation.
-Hayes and Hanks (2008) confirm layer thickening during the onset of folding, specifically their field data places the thickening at the hinges of folds rather than the limbs.
+Hayes and Hanks (2008) confirm layer thickening during the onset of folding; specifically, their field data places the thickening at the hinges of folds rather than the limbs.
 When defining the geometry of detachment folding it may be necessary to define layer thickening as it has been recorded to affect the overall geometry.
 Though variable limb thickness is assumed; over time, limb rotation and limb length become the dominant mechanisms for deformation, leading to an increase in fold amplitude.

 Synclinal deflection, Figure 2, is the result of folding where synclines, adjacent to an anticline in fold geometry, extend into the lower incompetent unit; these typically occur in regions of high wavelength and low amplitude.
 The occupancy of this area causes displacement above the detachment in the form of material migration to the anticlinal core.
-Withdrawal from the regional position is dependent on thickness and viscosity differences between the competent and incompetent units as well as the ductile nature of the incompetent unit, like Contreras, recognized a transition from unit deflection and material migration, to limb rotation and limb lengthening.
+Withdrawal from the regional position is dependent on thickness and viscosity differences between the competent and incompetent units as well as the ductile nature of the incompetent unit.